How to stop a sheriff's sale in Ohio

 Further, the appeal must be taken within 30 days of the date of judgment in order to be valid.
 In the event that you successfully file a "Notice of Appeal" within the correct time period, then you may ask the judge to stop the sheriff's sale.
 First you have to ask the judge that already ruled against you before you can ask the court of appeals for that same relief.
 The motion you file is called a "Motion to Stay Execution of Judgment."

 The only guaranteed way of stopping a sheriff’s sale in Ohio is to file bankruptcy.
-Both Chapter 7 (total release of debts) and Chapter 13 (repayment plan lasting 3 to 5 years) provide for an immediate halting of all creditor actions, including stopping a foreclosure sheriff’s sale.
-The sheriff sale is stopped the very minute you file your bankruptcy petition, even if that filing is the morning of the sheriff sale (just make sure you file a notice with the foreclosure court).
+Both Chapter 7 (total release of debts) and Chapter 13 (repayment plan lasting 3 to 5 years) provide for an immediate halting of all creditor actions, including stopping a foreclosure sheriff’s sale/auction.
+The sheriff sale/auction is stopped the very minute you file your bankruptcy petition, even if that filing is the morning of the sale (just make sure you file a notice with the foreclosure court).

-Remember, the sheriff’s sale is different that the foreclosure lawsuit.
+Remember, the sheriff’s sale/auction is different that the foreclosure lawsuit.
 If you are just being served, there might not be a need to file bankruptcy, unless it is appropriate for your overall situation.
 Also, a Chapter 7 will not resolve the underlying judgment if you want to keep your home.
 You will need to consider Chapter 13 instead.
+Bankruptcy does not entitle you to a loan modification, either.

-In addition to this kind of motion, you will probably want to file the above referenced “Motion to Stay Execution of Judgment.”
-Our law firm's foreclosure defense attorneys can help.
+In addition to this kind of motion, you will probably want to file the above referenced "Motion to Stay Execution of Judgment.
+Our law firm's foreclosure defense attorneys may be able to help.

 Method #3: Loss Mitigation